chrisd03/code_projects/README.md

-This is a better README file
+This is a better README file \n
 The start of my CS major career :D